wd686/InkSightAnalyzer/README.md

 - Images (images)
   - Contains the group logo.
 - Deployed Models (models)
-  - Models that are chosen for production (distilBERT for multi-aspects classification & Facebook-BART NLI for sentiment analysis).
+  - Models that are chosen for production (DistilBERT for multi-aspects classification & Facebook-BART NLI for sentiment analysis).
 - Streamlit Pages (pages)
   - Codes for generating Streamlit webpage.
 - Sandbox